Infineon/PSoC4-MCU-Pioneer-Kits/README.md

 This project configures the kit for Direct Test Mode using Host Controller Interface (HCI).
 Direct Test Mode (DTM) is a method to test the BLE PHY layer and provide a report back to the tester.
 #### 5. Eddystone
 This project demonstrates a BLE beacon based on Google's Eddystone™ protocol on the BLE Pioneer Kit.
 A beacon is a wireless device that broadcasts data (such as temperature) over a periodic radio signal from a known location.
 BLE-based beacons use the BLE advertisement packets to broadcast data.

+###  CY8CKIT-044 PSoC 4-Series Pioneer Kit
+#### 1. Deep-Sleep Blinky
+This project demonstrates the Deep-Sleep low-power mode of the PSoC 4200M device.
+The PSoC 4200M device is configured to be in Deep-Sleep power mode and wakes-up once every second.
+The PSoC 4200M toggles the state of the GPIO each time the device wakes up from Deep-Sleep power mode.
+#### 2. CapSense Proximity
+This project demonstrates the proximity sensing capability of the PSoC 4200M device.
+The CapSense scans for an approaching hand every 100ms and enters a low-power mode if proximity is not detected.
+The PSoC 4200M gradually increases the brightness of the green LED as the hand approaches the proximity sensor.
+If proximity is not detected for a period more than 3s, the PSoC 4200M increases the CapSense scanning interval to 100ms.
+#### 3. Proximity Gestures
+This project demonstrates the proximity gesture detection capability of the PSoC 4200M device using CapSense.
+The PSoC 4 M-Series Pioneer Kit has two headers which are used to connect proximity wires.
+These wires are used as proximity sensors to detect an approaching hand.
+#### 4. Touch Gestures
+This example project demonstrates the touch gesture recognition capability of the PSoC 4200M device using the CapSense Gesture Pad.
+This Gesture Pad has five buttons arranged similar to a joystick.
+#### 5. Accelerometer
+This example project shows a method to interface the onboard digital accelerometer with the PSoC 4200M device.
+The accelerometer is assigned with the I2C address 0x0F.
+#### 4. Sensor Hub
+This example project demonstrates the capability of the PSoC 4200M device to function as a sensor hub device.
+The PSoC 4200M can interface with multiple digital and analog sensors.
+In this example project, the PSoC 4200M interfaces an I2C-based accelerometer, a PWM-based temperature sensor, and an ambient light sensor.
+This example project requires the associated µC/Probe project files to show the output.
+#### 5.Raspberry Pi
+This project demonstrates the capability of the PSoC 4200M device to function as a sensor hub and output the values to a Raspberry Pi.
+In this example project, the PSoC 4200M interfaces an I2C-based accelerometer, a PWM-based temperature sensor, an I2C-based F-RAM, and an ambient light sensor.

 ### CY8CKIT-046 PSoC 4 L Series Pioneer Kit
 #### 1. DeepSleep Blinky